City Defenses

 ( Private and Captain Uniforms )

-A guard unit is often assigned a specific task for the day and these are not always simple patrols in city districts: guards also man the towers and walls, are stationed at the gates, and they direct traffic, give directions or offer other assistance during the market hours.
-A unit may find themselves stationed at Oberon's Crossing from time to time, sent to man the Thormouth side of the border for days at a time in rotating shifts.
+A guard unit is typically assigned a specific task for their shift and these are not always simple patrols in city districts: guards also man the towers and walls, are stationed at the gates, and even give directions, directing traffic or offering other assistance during busy market hours.
+A unit may even find themselves stationed at Oberon's Crossing from time to time, sent to assist Faewatch in manning the Thormouth side of the border (for days at a time in rotating shifts).

 Ranks